ciokan/string_condition/README.md

 popover, dropdown, modal etc.

-Normally you would declare what widgets are supported by your class in an array or dict but here comes the tricky part, some widgets don't get well together.
+Normally you would declare what widgets are supported by your class in an array or dict and loop through it to perform the validations but here comes the tricky part, some widgets don't get well together.
 Like the tooltip with the popover or the modal with the dropdown so you must somehow enforce a condition for each one in part which takes a lot of time, it's not elegant and not isolated (why should